LuXiuneng/Alternative-communication-with-single-muscle-EMG/README.md

 - Yuxuan Wang
 - Tommaso Cemmi

+## Functions
+- Transfer one single EMG Signal into words & sentences
+- Increase efficiency by adding word suggestion dictionary
+- Add quick access to some most commen used sentences

 ## Demo
 Here's the GUI of our design: the top part is the word output, the left part is the instruction code for each letter.
 After several words are inputted, the "Suggesting list" will appear several words.
 ![](figure.png)